Plastic bags, wrap, and film packaging are not accepted in our curbside recycling program and should not be placed in your recycling cart.

 Better yet – don’t use plastic bags at all!
 Reusable bags are widely available and easy to use for everything from your kid’s sandwich to produce at the market.

-And finally -- Please do not bag your recyclables!
+Please do not bag your recyclables!
 On the recycling processing line, the bag is not going to be opened and instead will be put into garbage meaning all those recyclable items inside your bag will end up in landfill.

 In this short video, you’ll learn how remembering the mantra “bottles, tubs, and jugs” will help you ensure that you’re putting the right plastic in your recycling.
 Remember: keeping your film plastics out of your recycling may feel like a small contribution, but when it’s multiplied by the entire community, it makes an enormous difference!